 This is an open-label study.
 This means everyone involved, including the participant and the study doctor, will know the study treatment the participant has been given.

 During this study, the study doctor will see the participants 12 times during their clinic visits.
-These visits will first occur every two weeks (Day 1, Week 2, and Week 4), then every four weeks for the following two visits (weeks 8 and 12), and then approximately every 3 to 4 months for the rest of the first year.
+These visits will first occur every two weeks during the first month, then every four weeks for the following two visits, and then approximately every 3 to 4 months for the rest of the first year.
 For the second year, the visits will happen every 6 months.
-Study doctors will see how well the treatment is working and any unwanted effects participants may have.
-At the end the participants will have a follow-up visit after 12 weeks of completing the study treatment, during which the study doctor will check on the participant’s well-being.
+Study doctors will see how well the treatment works and any unwanted effects participants may have.
+At the end, the participants will have a follow-up visit after 12 weeks of completing the study treatment, during which the study doctor will check on the participant’s well-being.

 4. What are the main results measured in this study?

 The main result measured in the study is to assess if the medicine changes the bone mineral density of the bones of the lower back.
-This will be measured using dual-energy X-ray absorptiometry (DEXA) scan, from the start of the study to Week 52.
-DEXA is a scan that measures bone density by passing high and low energy X-rays through the body.
+This will be assessed in participants who do not have a history of any kind of broken bones.
+This will be measured using a dual-energy X-ray absorptiometry (DEXA) scan, from the start of the study to Week 52.
+DEXA is a scan that measures bone density by passing high and low-energy X-rays through the body.
+The amount of radiation in DEXA scans is much lower than standard X-rays.

 Other key results measured in the study include: